 If you are interested in finding stocks to buy on your own, you almost certainly will want to start with a stock screener.
 In fact, even if you pay a publication for professional stock picks, chances are they started their research in the exact same way.

 Also, be cautious with pre-set screens.
 For example, some popular portals promote their latest "rapid growth" or "low debt" or "high insider ownership" lists.
 From our personal experience (decades), these pre-canned screens are more effective for promotion and marketing the underlying publication, than they are about achieving results.

 Of course, it always depends on the parameters of the screen itself, but they very often perform about equal to the market returns, and as such rarely provide an investor with an advantage.
 They should be considered a first step to generate potential leads, not as a list of shares to buy.

-On a personal note, I've never found a screener I like, or which works effectively, reliably, and correctly.
+On a personal note, We've never found a screener we like, or which works effectively, reliably, and correctly.
 Stock screeners are a necessary tool, and can be very helpful, but do not put full faith into them.
 Always use a screener to point you in the right direction, then your own hard work to interrogate your investments and perform due diligence.

 Disclosure: Does my team use stock screeners?
 Absolutely.
 However, once we've chipped the list of 18,000 potential picks down to hundreds, we actually go through each business methodically, one by one.

 The Most Important Comment: A computer setting does not shrink the remaining penny stocks down into our short list, but a conversation with a CEO might, just as the underlying company's unique selling proposition, or geographic location, or market share, might.
 You can not use a stock screener for the really important stuff!